pavelPerepech/Spring-Zookeeper-Configuration-Explorer/README.md

 # Sorry
 Sorry for very dirty code.
-My collegues had asked this tool, so i pushed dirty prototype witout tests.
+My collegues had asked this tool, so i pushed dirty prototype without tests.

 ## What is?
 It is Spring Zookeeper Configuration editor